 Grand Valley State University offers over 200 areas of study, including 82 undergraduate majors and 30 graduate programs.

-While adult students are found in nearly every program offered at GVSU, several programs located at the Robert C. Pew Campus in Grand Rapids may be of particular interest:
+While adult students are found in nearly every program offered at GVSU and at each of our locations, several programs located at the Robert C. Pew Campus in Grand Rapids may be of particular interest:

 The 19-Month Leadership Program (B.A. or B.S)